eternityready2/libre-time/webapp/README.md

 - Main: `index.html` endpoint, `/` in the browser
 - About: `src/about/index.html` endpoint, `/src/about` in the browser

 Once built into static pages, the URL paths will be the same as the folder structure mentioned above.
-Both apps can use the same plugins, components, translations, etc., they just have different endpoints so we can statically build them seperately.
+Both apps can use the same plugins, components, translations, etc., they just have different endpoints so we can statically build them separately.